 This standard was adopted by the First Session of the Commission on Phytosanitary Measures in April 2006.
-Appendix 1 on Fruit fly trapping was adopted by the Sixth Session of the Commission on Phytosanitary Measures in March 2011.
+Revision of Appendix 1 on Fruit fly trapping was adopted by the Sixth Session of the Commission on Phytosanitary Measures in March 2011.
+Annex 2 was adopted by the Ninth Session of the Commission on Phytosanitary Measures in April 2014.